Raise Awareness

 How PD Brain Changes Affect Mood

-Apathy, along with anxiety, depression and cognitive change, can be common in Parkinson’s.
+Apathy, along with anxiety, depression and cognitive changes, can be common in Parkinson’s.
 The brain chemistry changes that cause movement symptoms in Parkinson’s can also impact mood.
 Some people might experience mood disorders even before movement symptoms start.

 Parkinson’s impacts areas deep within the brain, disturbing complex communication networks.
 These changes are linked to a decrease in the production of: